 I am a historian of the 20th-century United States.
-My research, writing, and teaching focus on gender, immigration, and intimacy and empire.
+My research and writing focus on gender, immigration, and interracial intimacy.

 Currently, I am a Postdoctoral Fellow at the Mahindra Humanities Center at Harvard University.
-Before Harvard I was a Pre-doctoral Fellow at Massachusetts Institute of technology (MIT) with a joint appointment in History and Global Studies and Languages.
+Before Harvard, I was a Pre-doctoral Fellow at Massachusetts Institute of technology (MIT) with a joint appointment in History and Global Studies and Languages.
 I earned my Ph.D. in History from the University of Chicago in 2018 and my B.A. in History with high distinction in 2011 from the University of California, Berkeley.
-Before transferring to Berkeley, I earned an Associate of Arts degree in 2008 from Antelope Valley College in Lancaster, California.
+I also earned an Associate of Arts degree from Antelope Valley College in Lancaster, California.

 Photo from the War Brides Symposium sponsored by the Japanese American National Museum and USC Shinso Ito Center for Japanese Religions and Culture.
 View on C-SPAN here.